Giusto Manetti Battiloro: The history of the company

 The Second World War hits the Manetti family and its business very hard again: Giusto Manetti was called up as a cavalry officer and on 2 July 1944 the Allies razed his factory to the ground, mistaking it for a warehouse in the nearby railway station of Porta al Prato.

 The reconstruction

 Immediately after the end of the war, in 1946, Giusto Manetti rebuilt the factory together with his sons Lapo and Fabrizio and the workers.
 The company restarts and Giusto Manetti, by now recognized as one of the world's leading experts on gold leaf, is sought after all over the world for specialized consultancy concerning both the restoration of the Egyptian sarcophagi in the British Museum and the gilding of the space ogives.

 In 1950 the first agreement was signed with an English goldbeater for the marketing and sale of films for hot foil printing.
 Thus was born the second company branch, which joins the historic production of gold leaf.

-The 1960s are those of the great restorations, years in which Manetti supplied her gold leaf for some of the greatest works in the world, from the Palace of Versailles to the halls of Windsor Castle, from the dome of the Basilica of the Holy Sepulcher in Jerusalem to many more.
+During the 1960s Manetti supplied her gold leaf for important works such as the Palace of Versailles, the halls of Windsor Castle, and the dome of the Basilica of the Holy Sepulcher in Jerusalem.